kbabayan/c_sharp/README.md

-all labs from vmk msu on c#
+all labs from pm miet 2 course, 3 sem